amit0365/tornado-nova-zku/Tornado Cash Nova notes.md

 UTXO contents' for both the input and output transaction is also kept private.
 Path indices and Path Elements are also included in the input data to specify the node path in the merkle tree.

 Input Nullifier and Output Commitments are public inputs.
-By making them public, they are included in the transaction's proof, which is used to verify the transaction's validity.
+By making them public, they are included in the transaction's proof, which is used to verify the transaction's validity by the nodes on the   Ethereum network. why the priv key as input?

 ```circom=
 // Universal JoinSplit transaction with nIns inputs and 2 outputs